 - the other factors that are described in the "Risk Factors" section of our Quarterly Report on Form 10-Q for the Quarter Ended March 31, 2022 and our Annual Report on Form 10-K for the year ended December 31, 2021, as such descriptions may be updated or amended in any future reports we file with the SEC.

 These or other uncertainties may cause our actual future results to be materially different than those expressed in our forward-looking statements.
 We do not undertake to update our forward-looking statements.

-Our public communications and SEC filings may include certain forward-looking projected financial information that is based on current estimates and forecasts.
+Our public communications and SEC filings may include forward-looking projected financial information that is based on current estimates and forecasts.
 Actual results could differ materially.

-GE’s Investor Relations website at www.ge.com/investor and our corporate blog at www.gereports.com, as well as GE’s Facebook page and Twitter accounts, contain a significant amount of information about GE, including financial and other information for investors.
+GE’s Investor Relations website at www.ge.com/investor-relations and our corporate blog at www.ge.com/reports, as well as GE’s Facebook page and Twitter accounts, contain a significant amount of information about GE, including financial and other information for investors.
 GE encourages investors to visit these websites from time to time, as information is updated and new information is posted.